plinck/WordGuessGame/README.md

 - - -

 In this assignment, I created a Word Guess game that is like hangman.
 The theme is new wave bands I liked from the 80's.
-I created a class "WordGuessGame" that is like the view controller and has all logic for the overall game - wins, all words/images, progress and interacting with html to disoplay.
-The wordGuess object has all the guts of guessing a single word.
-The main class WordGuessGame uses wordGuess to handle the workload of making guesses for one word.
+I created a class "WordGuessGame" that is like the view controller and has all logic for the overall game - wins, all words/images, progress and interacting with html to display.
+The word object has all the guts of guessing a single word.
+The main class WordGuessGame uses word to handle the workload of making guesses for that one word.
+It creates a new word object for each word to guess in the game.

 The game randomly selects a band name from my `static` array and gives the user a number of tries to get it right.
 I do not count guesses that are duplicates and I do not count guesses that are correct.
-I allow the user so many incorrect guess before game is over.
-The class defaults to '5' imncorrect guess, but you can create the WordGuessGame object with as many guesses as you like by passing it a number.
+I allow the user so many _incorrect_ guess before game is over.
+The class defaults to '5' incorrect guess, but you can create the WordGuessGame object with as many guesses as you like by passing it a number.

-If the users gets the word right, I show the cover art for that band.
+At the end of each word guess, I show the cover art for that band regardless of whether they guess correctly.
+But, if they are wrong I chastise the user with a message indicating they were wrong.
 The list of images is also a `static` array on the WordGuessGame object.
-If they run out of guesses without getting it right, I dont change the image so they can see the last one that was right.
+If they run out of guesses without getting it right, they dont get a win and I tell them they lost.

-I have some sound in it for now, but audio automatically palying on webpages is annoying so I dont plan to do background music.
+I have some sound in it for now, but audio automatically playing on webpages is annoying so I dont plan to do background music.
+Even the sound I have is annoying so I mute while testing.

 This app runs in the browser, and feature dynamically updated HTML and CSS powered by JavaScript code.